-PBI's International Polar Bear Day takes place every year on February 27th ... and we invite you to join us in celebrating it as a day of action to reduce your carbon footprint!
-How?
-By taking our Thermostat Challenge.
+PBI's International Polar Bear Day takes place every year on February 27th.
+We invite you to join us in celebrating it as a day of action to reduce carbon emissions by taking our Thermostat Challenge—and by speaking up to policymakers in support of a fair price for carbon.

 The Thermostat Challenge is part of our SOS!
-(Save Our Sea Ice) campaign, a series of earth awareness celebrations centered around action on climate change.
-The campaign begins each year on International Polar Bear Day, February 27th, and continues through Polar Bear Week in the fall—although you can take the challenges at any time.
-Visit our SOS! page for more ideas and resources.
+(Save Our Sea Ice) campaign, a series of celebrations centered around action on climate change.
+It begins each year on International Polar Bear Day, February 27th, and continues through Polar Bear Week in the fall—although you can take the challenges at any time.